 And Emma Watson was lovely.
 I’ve (admittedly) always found her acting to be a little too indicative.
 Too heavy breathing, too shrill a shriek, too powerful gestures.
 But I swallow my words after watching this film.
 Her performance was mesmerising.
 Every emotion, she conveyed with a certain subtlety that has not manifested itself in the other films.

 More than often, the simpler things in life are far the more memorable and Emma’s performance was practically perfect as it was a little more toned-down and not so indicative as it has been.
 You go girl!
 The other thing I loved about this film was the clever use of camera tricks and visual illusions.
 As I mentioned before, the wide aerial shots successfully created an atmosphere of insignificance and there are other camera tricks that create the feeling of panic and flight.
 In one particularly tense scene, we find our heroes running for their lives and the cameraman is running right behind them.
 That hand-held camera style perfectly creates the feeling of flight or fight that comes with panic and an adrenaline rush.
 It’s always little things like that that stay with you.
 Another visual illusion that I liked was the illusion of Hermione’s beaded bag.
 Any time our heroes reach for anything in this bag, they reach so far down that the bag covers up to their shoulders, while still looking like it would not fit a hand.
-A classic visual illusion that is right up there with the lake scene in Dogma or the bathtub scene in Nightmare on Elm Street
+A classic visual illusion that is right up there with the lake scene in Dogma or the bathtub scene in Nightmare on Elm Street.

 As if all this were not enough, the amount of stars is this film was mind-blowing: Daniel Radcliffe, Rupert Grint, Emma Thompson, Ralph Fiennes, Robbie Coltrane, Tom Felton, Alan Rickman, Helena Bonham Carter, Jason Isaacs, Brendan Gleeson, David Thewlis, Julie Walters, Bonnie Wright, Evanna Lynch, Rhys Ifans, Bill Nighy, James and Oliver Phelps, Richard Griffiths, Harry Melling, Fiona Shaw, Timothy Spall, Mark Williams, Clemence Poesy, Frances de la Tour, John Hurt, Matthew Lewis, Imelda Staunton, Warwick Davis, Miranda Richardson, and Michael Gambon.